bschiffthaler/seidr/docs/source/algorithms/ensemble.rst

 The sampling boundaries ``-X``, ``-x``, ``-P`` and ``-p`` default to 4/5th of samples/predictors for the upper bound and 1/5th for the lower.
 In runs with small experiment sizes (<50) one should set this manually higher to avoid undersampling.
 In these cases, I suggest 90% for the upper boundary and 50% for the lower (in experiments).
+These are *absolute* numbers.
+E.g., if you have 50 samples and you want 50% - 90% as a lower & upper bound, set ``-x 25 -X 45``.

 Running ensembles for a subset of genes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^